sxmeer/sxmeer/README.md

 ### Hi there 👋

-- 🌱 I’m currently pursuing my master's.
+- 🌱 I’m currently pursuing my master's at University at Buffalo.
 - 📫 How to reach me: sameeryadav2421@gmail.com

 <!--